Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

 2. Feel at home in your home office

-Adding plants on empty areas of your home office will help you relax and increase the quality of the air around you.
-Add small potted flowers on your display unit along with your books and other decorations.
+Adding plants to empty areas of your home office will help you relax and increase the quality of the air around you.
+Add small potted flowers to your display unit along with your books and other decorations.
 An enriched home office will make you more stimulated and productive than working in a lean and bland workspace.
-Be creative in keeping your area conducive for work and comfortable to stay in.
+Be creative in keeping your area conducive to work and comfortable to stay in.

 3. Do not forget to log off

-After your work schedule, tuck in your office chair under the table, close your drawers, shut down your office equipment.
-Do a little stretching, give your shoulder a part and call it a day at work and continue living at home.
+After your work schedule, tuck in your office chair under the table, close your drawers, and shut down your office equipment.
+Do a little stretching, give your shoulder a rest, and call it a day at work.
+Continue living at home.
 Maintain a work-life balance by setting a boundary between your work and your personal and family time.

 In Singapore, you spend an average of 40 hours per week in your home office, that is why it is important to make it conducive to working.
 A dedicated home office helps you stay comfortable, focused, and inspired.
 In setting up a home office, whether starting from scratch or revamping an existing one, you should be careful not to underestimate or overestimate the items you need.
 An efficient home office should include at least the minimum furniture and equipment to optimise your productivity.
 The right office table, an ergonomic chair, adequate equipment, a comfortable space, and an ample amount of decorative pieces impact your overall mood and motivation at work.

 Now that you know how to set up your home office, it is up to you to make the most of it.
 The key to a healthy and productive work from home setup is the way you manage your environment.
 You might not get rid of the pressure of an approaching deadline, an unexpected call, or additional workloads, but you can do things to make yourself comfortable and motivated while working on your tasks.
 Whether it is a temporary work arrangement or a permanent one, working from home is an experience that is worth enjoying.